stanmart/ValueOfIntermediation/README.md

 ## How to compile

-The project is set up so that `pixi` required dependencies into a local virtual environment.
-Simply [install `pixi`](https://pixi.sh/latest/#installation), and then you can use the following commands to compile the outputs:
+The project is set up so that `pixi` installs required dependencies into a local virtual environment.
+The exception is latex-related stuff:

+ * `manim` needs latex to render text.
+See [manim's documentation](texlive-latex-base) for details.
+ * Even though the project uses `tectonic` to render latex, it still needs `biber` to compile the bibliography.
+You need to install it separately.

+Other than these, simply [install `pixi`](https://pixi.sh/latest/#installation), and then you can use the following commands to compile the outputs:

  * `pixi run papers` to compile the papers
  * `pixi run presentations` to compile the presentations